Gynaecology, fertility & obstetrics diploma

 A practical course for acupuncturists combining diagnosis and treatment of women from pre-conception to pregnancy related conditions to post-birth replenishment.
 In addition, the treatment of male fertility issues is also covered.

 Each teaching day will contain both theory and practice.
 Teaching methods will include patients in class, videos and photos.
-You will be given written electronic materials to support all lectures, as well as homework assignments.
+You will be given written electronic materials to support all lectures.

 - Thorough understanding of the Western medical physiology of the male and female reproductive systems, pregnancy and labour in health and disease, and also medical tests and treatment